Remote-Stream/psyber/README.md

 2. Or clone this repo and run it locally in VS Code using [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

-## What has been changed
+## Changes
 ```
 - Folder structure:
   ./docs
-  ./samples    <-- sample folders and files
+  ./samples    <-- your samples go here
   ./resources  <-- all other files
    index.html  <-- Main page

 - UI fixes for popups and notifications
 - Removed all redundant code and unnecesary files
-- Collab now works also in localhost mode
+- P2P Collab now works also in localhost mode
 - Added Load and Save functionality so you can export or load dilber files from your computer
 - Improved error catching and logging
 - Fixed audio when switching between examples